dotnet/docs/docs/machine-learning/tutorials/object-detection-custom-vision-onnx.md

 ### Analyze ONNX model

-Unzip the ONNX file from Custom Vision.
+Unzip the ONNX file since it downloads as a zip file.
 The folder will contain several files, but the two that we will use in this tutorial are the following:

 - **labels.txt** is a text file containing the labels that were defined in the Custom Vision service.
 - **model.onnx** is the ONNX model that we will use to make predictions in ML.NET.